Panjakent-Samarkand Border Crossing Between Tajikistan & Uzbekistan

 Exit Tajikistan

-Once to the border, pay your driver and walk over to the gat with your luggage.
+Once to the border, pay your driver and walk over to the gate with your luggage.
 Show your passport to the officer at the gate and he’ll wave you through to Tajik exit immigration.
 Walk to the Tajik window where they’ll check your documents and stamp you out of Tajikistan.

 Enter Uzbekistan

 Walk across the border to the Uzbek side.
 Here you’ll hand over your passport (and e-visa if you even need one), once documents are checked you should be stamped into Uzbekistan and will continue toward the parking lot.
-Note that I did not have to scan my bags through an x-ray or answer any questions (a much welcomed changed to entering/exiting Uzbekistan from my last visit in 2016!).

 Get A Shared Taxi From The Border To Samarkand

-Once to the parking lot you’ll likely be approached by several drivers offering different prices for a ride to Samarkand.
 For a seat in a shared taxi, expect to pay about 7,000 UZS for the roughly 45 minute ride to Samarkand, or charter an entire car for about 28,000 UZS.
-You may have to bargain hard as the initial prices thrown at you will be quite high.

 Plan your time in Samarkand: The Samarkand Travel Guide